-My research interests are centered on the areas of Human Computer Interaction (HCI), Ubiquitous Computing (UC) and design.
+My expertise lies in the area of Human Computer Interaction (HCI), ubiquitous computing and playful design.
 In particular, I design, develop and study technologies that can weave into the everyday fabric and make the existing experience engaging, pleasurable and fulfilling.
-I strongly believe that interactions and experiences cannot be designed in laboratories but they emerge in real world context when people appropriate the technology to their desires.
-I therefore seek to answer questions such as: How can technology change people’s lives?
+I strongly believe that interactions and experiences cannot be designed in laboratories but they emerge in real-world context when people appropriate the technology to their desires.
+I, therefore seek to answer questions such as: How can technology change people’s lives?
 How do people perceive technology, and how should we design technology around these perceptions?
 I am pursuing a Post Doctorate to dive deeply into these research questions, and I plan to continue with a career in academia as a university professor.

 Check out my CV for more details:PDF